Probabilistic Traffic Forecasting with Dynamic Regression: Experiment

 \subsubsection{Model Interpretation}

-We proceed by explaining our findings through visualizations of the coefficient matrices ($\boldsymbol{A}$ and $\boldsymbol{B}$) along with the covariance matrices ($\boldsymbol{\Sigma}_N$ and $\boldsymbol{\Sigma}_Q$).
-Figure~\ref{fig:fig4_gwave_pm08_ab} showcases the coefficient matrices of the residual AR module in Graph WaveNet on PEMS08.
-In Figure~\ref{fig:fig4_gwave_pm08_ab} (a), the correlations between residuals from different spatial locations are depicted, revealing that most spatial locations exhibit strong self-correlations, as indicated by the prominent diagonal.
-Intriguingly, certain locations display strong correlations with residuals from other locations.
+We analyze coefficient matrices ($\boldsymbol{A}$ and $\boldsymbol{B}$) and covariance matrices ($\boldsymbol{\Sigma}_N$ and $\boldsymbol{\Sigma}_Q$) to interpret the model.
+Figure~\ref{fig:fig4_gwave_pm08_ab} showcases the coefficient matrices of the error AR module in Graph WaveNet on PEMS08.
+In Figure~\ref{fig:fig4_gwave_pm08_ab} (a), the correlations between residuals from different spatial locations are depicted.
+The prominent diagonal reveals that most spatial locations exhibit strong self-correlations, indicating that the residuals of the base DL model are autocorrelated.
+Intriguingly, certain locations display strong correlations with residuals from other locations, indicating that the spatial dependency has not been fully explored by the DL model.
 Figure~\ref{fig:fig4_gwave_pm08_ab} (b) further highlights a pronounced diagonal in matrix $\boldsymbol{B}$.
 Given that $\boldsymbol{B}$ signifies the column effect of the past residual $\boldsymbol{R}_{t-\Delta }$ on $\boldsymbol{R}_{t}$, the current residual showcases the highest correlation with the past residual at the corresponding forecasting step.

-Figure~\ref{fig:fig5_gwave_pm7m_cov} presents the acquired covariance matrices based on the precision matrices obtained for Graph WaveNet on PEMSD7 (M).
-The covariance matrix $\boldsymbol{\Sigma}_Q$ (Figure~\ref{fig:fig5_gwave_pm7m_cov} (a)) encapsulates the covariance across the prediction horizon, which we can observe that the diagonal elements of $\boldsymbol{\Sigma}_Q$ progressively expand with the prediction step, an intuitively rational behavior for multistep prediction tasks.
+Figure~\ref{fig:fig5_gwave_pm7m_cov} presents the learned error covariance matrices obtained for Graph WaveNet on PEMSD7 (M).
+The temporal covariance matrix \(\boldsymbol{\Sigma}_Q\) (Figure~\ref{fig:fig5_gwave_pm7m_cov} (a)) encapsulates the covariance across the prediction horizon.
+We observe that the diagonal elements of \(\boldsymbol{\Sigma}_Q\) progressively expand with each prediction step, an intuitively rational behavior for multistep prediction tasks, where the uncertainty of prediction increases as we predict further into the future.
+This knowledge can be translated into probabilistic forecasting, where the prediction interval increases along the prediction horizon, providing additional information for the downstream decision-making process.
 Furthermore, the visualization reveals a discernible propagation of errors in the extended prediction period, evidenced by the elevated covariance between consecutive prediction steps.
-In Figure~\ref{fig:fig5_gwave_pm7m_cov} (b), the covariance of residuals from different spatial locations is depicted.
-Evidently, specific covariance structures materialize among adjacent locations, underscoring the existence of inherent relationships.
-Such characterization of inter-step and spatial correlations plays a pivotal role in regularizing the optimization process, ultimately enhancing the capacity to effectively model the residual distribution.
+This suggests DL models could be improved to mitigate error propagation in multistep predictions.
+For example, one could leverage the observed residuals to calibrate next-step predictions in an autoregressive manner \citep{zheng2024better,zheng2024multivariate}.